kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-projected-volume-storage.md

 {{% capture steps %}}
 ## Configure a projected volume for a pod

-In this exercise, you create username and password Secrets from local files.
+In this exercise, you create username and password {{< glossary_tooltip text="Secrets" term_id="secret" >}} from local files.
 You then create a Pod that runs one Container, using a [`projected`](/docs/concepts/storage/volumes/#projected) Volume to mount the Secrets into the same shared directory.

 Here is the configuration file for the Pod: